pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_a_new_javacc_based_language.md

 *   It’s a good idea to create a parent AST class for all AST classes of the language.
 This simplifies rule creation later. *(see SimpleNode for Velocity and AbstractJavaNode for Java for example)*
 *   Note: These AST node classes are generated usually once by javacc/jjtree and can then be modified as needed.
+*   You can add additional methods in your AST node classes, that can be used in rules.
+Most getters are also available for XPath rules, see section [XPath integration](#xpath-integration) below.

 ### 4. Generate your parser (using JJT)
 *   An ant script is being used to compile jjt files into classes.
 This is in `javacc-wrapper.xml` file in the